Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101.md

 The result looks like this: `intercept: 97.94349022705887 | slope: 24.680165065438715`

-Now's as a good a time as any to plot our line over our data to see how we did.
+Now's as a good a time as any to plot the regression line over our data to see how we did.

 ![Model Baby Weights](/assets/images/baby_weights_model.png?raw=true){: .center-image }